 Gathering job data, like any data, comes with certain challenges.
 First and foremost, you must decide which job aggregator sites you will be scraping.
 Of course, for better data analysis, more than one site should be taken into consideration.

-Of course, web scraping job postings is notoriously difficult.
+Certainly, web scraping job postings is notoriously difficult.
 Most of these sites use anti-scraping techniques, meaning your proxies can get blocked and blacklisted quite quickly.
 Websites keep getting better at preventing automated activity.
 However, those collecting data are consequently improving at hiding their footprints as well.

 Keep in mind that there are ways to reduce the risk of getting your proxies blocked ethically, without breaking any website regulations.
 Make sure when web scraping job sites, you do it the right way.
+We also have a dedicated blog post explaining how to crawl a website without getting blocked.

 However, the main challenge to scrape job postings comes when making a decision on how to get the data.
 There are a few options you can take: